Drug Therapy in Rheumatology Practice

 This module aims to enable the student to understand the nature of the evidence base underlying the use of drugs in the treatment of patients with inflammatory arthritis, to evaluate the efficacy of medicines and make decisions on drug administration based on research evidence and to evaluate patient responses, including adverse effects, to drugs used in the rheumatic diseases.

-- Candidates will normally have either a degree (at least second class honours) or an equivalent professional qualification such as a postgraduate diploma, and appropriate experience.
+- Have either a degree or an equivalent professional qualification and appropriate experience

 - Demonstrate understanding of the nature of the evidence base underlying the use of anti-rheumatic drugs, with particular reference to inflammatory arthritis.